Dr Edward Kessler MBE

 Affiliated Lecturer, Faculty of Divinity, University of Cambridge

 Dr Edward Kessler, MBE is Founder Director of the Woolf Institute and a leading thinker in interfaith relations, primarily, Jewish-Christian-Muslim Relations.
 In 2002 he was elected Fellow of St Edmund's College; in 2007 Dr Kessler was described by The Times Higher Education Supplement (London) as 'probably the most prolific interfaith figure in British academia' and in 2011 he was awarded an MBE by Queen Elizabeth II for services to interfaith relations.
-He has written or edited 12 books, including the standard undergraduate textbook entitled, An Introduction to Jewish-Christian Relations (Cambridge, 2010).
+He has written or edited 12 books, including the standard undergraduate textbook, An Introduction to Jewish-Christian Relations (Cambridge, 2010).
 His most recent books are Jews, Christians and Muslims (SCM, 2013) and Jesus (The History Press, 2016).
-He is about to start a new research project on Religious Fundamentalism (across five religions - Judaism, Christianity, Islam, Hinduism and Buddhism).
-Kessler regularly appears in the media commenting on interfaith affairs and was Vice-Chair of the Commission on Religion and Belief in British Public Life (2013-15).
+He is Principal Investigator on a new research project on Religious Fundamentalism (across five religions - Judaism, Christianity, Islam, Hinduism and Buddhism).
+Kessler regularly appears in the media commenting on religion and belief issues of the day, hosts the podcast 'Encounter' and was Vice-Chair of the Commission on Religion and Belief in British Public Life (2013-15).

 As a Principal of the Cambridge Theological Federation, and Affiliated Lecturer at the Faculty of Divinity, much of his academic work has been examining Scripture and exploring the significance for Jewish-Christian relations of sharing a sacred text.
 He has identified a common exegetical tradition, especially in the formative centuries.
 More recently his writings have focused on the encounter with Islam and contemporary relations between the three Abrahamic faiths.
 Kessler proposes approaches for managing difference, which he argues is vital in forming a positive identity as well as sustaining communities.

-In 1998, he founded the Woolf Institute, which is devoted to the study of relations between religion and society, especially Jews, Christians and Muslims and recognised around the world for the excellence of its research, teaching and public education programmes.
+In 1998, he founded the Woolf Institute, which is recognised around the world for the excellence of its research, teaching and public education programmes.
 As well as teaching Cambridge University students, Kessler teaches students of the Cambridge Theological Federation and the Cambridge Muslim College.
 Internationally, he teaches a year 3 undergraduate level online course on the Muslim-Jewish encounter (jointly with the American University) and in 2011 he established an academic partnership with the Doha International Centre for Interfaith Dialogue, which has resulted in a number of joint educational programmes in Qatar and the UK.

 A full list of his publications can be found below.